Families New to the District

 Children enrolled in Early Childhood Education at Urbana Early Childhood School have been identified through a screening and assessment process as needing either Special Education Services or Preschool Readiness Experience.

 Towards the end of summer (typically the last week of July), USD #116 hosts several, all schools Centralized Registration event.
-This one-stop-shop allows families to register their students for the upcoming school year regardless of what school the student[s] attend, meet with their school's principal and office staff, receive information about free or reduced lunch, pays fees, sign up for Skyward Family Access and the Before and After School Childcare Program, and get other community-based information.
+This one-stop-shop allows families to register their students for the upcoming school year regardless of what school the student[s] attend, meet with their school's principal and office staff, receive information about district food service, pays fees, sign up for Skyward Family Access, and the Before and After School Childcare Program, and get other community-based information.

 All incoming students and families should provide the following information and completed forms to register to attend a USD #116 school.
 This includes students enrolling in school for the first time, for a child who is returning after being out of the district, or for a child transferring to USD #116 from another school district.